 We spent more than budgeted on actions related to our EL students (1.1 and 1.2).
-In regard to counselors completing 4-year graduation plans (1.4) we were well below the expected expenditures.
-With the addition of another counselor for the next school year, we expect this to correct itself.
 Due to vacancies in our career centers, we did not spend the allocated amounts (1.6).
 All other actions were near the projected expenditures.
 We are making adjustments to all actions account for increased cost and the growth of some programs such as CTE (1.9), which is expanding its Arts, Media, and Entertainment pathway.
 We are also expecting our dual enrollment, which will now also include articulation to grow as we have increased the number of available classes that lead to students earning college credit that can be applied to transferable degree programs and certification programs that can prepare students for careers that don't require a four-year degree.